-This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the BT Global Services SIP platform.
-Configure the Signaling Group using the add signaling-group n command as follows:
+This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the Virgin Media SIP Trunk network.
+During test, this was configured to use TCP and port 5060 to facilitate tracing and fault analysis.
+It is recommended however, to use TLS (Transport Layer Security) and the default TLS port of 5061 for security.
+Configure the Signaling Group using the add signaling-group x command as follows:

-- Set Group Type to sip. - Set Transport Method to tls. - Set Peer Detection Enabled to y allowing Communication Manager to automatically detect if the peer server is a Session Manager. - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2). - Set Far-end Node Name to Session Manager interface (node name Session_Manager as defined in the IP Node Names form shown in Section 5.2). - Set Near-end Listen Port and Far-end Listen Port as required.
-The standard value for TLS is 5061. - Set Far-end Network Region to the IP Network Region configured in Section 5.3 (logically establishes the far-end for calls using this signalling group as region 1). - Leave Far-end Domain blank to allow Communication Manager to accept calls from any SIP domain on the associated trunk. - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from Communication Manager). - Set Direct IP-IP Audio Connections to y. - Set Initial IP-IP Direct Media to y. - Set H.323 Station Outgoing Direct Media to y.
+- Set Group Type to sip. - Set Transport Method to tcp. - Set Peer Detection Enabled to y allowing the Communication Manager to automatically detect if the peer server is a Session Manager. - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2). - Set Far-end Node Name to the Session Manager (node name SM100 as defined in the IP Node Names form shown in Section 5.2). - Set Near-end Listen Port and Far-end Listen Port to 5060 (Commonly used TCP port value). - Set Far-end Network Region to the IP Network Region configured in Section 5.3. (logically establishes the far-end for calls using this signalling group as network region 1). - Leave Far-end Domain blank (allows the CM to accept calls from any SIP domain on the associated trunk). - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from the Communication Manager). - Set Direct IP-IP Audio Connections to y. - Set Initial IP-IP Direct Media to y. - Set H.323 Station Outgoing Direct Media to y.